-The enrolment functions in ModReg, as well as information on how the different Registration Rounds will be conducted for each of the functions will be available in the Yale-NUS Module Registration (ModReg) Exercise website.
-Specifically, please refer to ‘Round 1‘ and “Round 2 & Round 3” tabs for respective Round instructions.
-Students are strongly encouraged to refer to ModReg User Guide, which provides screenshots on how to navigate within ModReg.
+The enrolment functions in ModReg@EduRec, as well as information on how the different registration rounds will be conducted for each of the functions will be available in the Yale-NUS Module Registration (ModReg) Exercise website.
+Specifically, please refer to ‘Round 0 and 1‘ and “Round 2 and 3” tabs for respective round instructions.
+Students are strongly encouraged to refer to ModReg User Guide, which provides screenshots on navigating within ModReg.

 Registry will pre-allocate the compulsory Common Curriculum modules to all Year 1 students in their first semester of study.
 Year 1 students will participate in the module registration exercise to make module selections from the second semester.

 Do note that the waiver of seniority code process is a transient measure to adjust the seniority of students who have completed their semester abroad module requirements (but pending official credit transfer).
 Students are still required to complete the official credit transfer process expeditiously to ensure accurate representation of their degree requirement fulfilment.

-Please check if the modules are offered in this semester via Yale-NUS Canvas Module Brief.
+Please check if the modules are offered in this semester via the Yale-NUS College Module Brief platform.

 Owing to prioritization of modules for graduation fulfillment, you may wish to know that some modules are not available for selection by all students during certain registration rounds.
-For example, Historical Immersion modules are only accessible to the Year 4 and Year 3 students during Round 1 of the module registration exercise.
+For example, Historical Immersion modules are only accessible to the Year 4 and Year 3 students during Round 0 and 1 of the module registration exercise.

 Additionally, modules that are fully subscribed after a preceding registration round will not be available for selection in the subsequent round(s), unless there are students who dropped from these modules.

-If you are unable to find the module in your module search though it is offered in this semester, you may submit an appeal under appeal type “Issues while selecting Module”.
+If you are unable to find the module in your module search though it is offered in this semester, you may submit an appeal via ModReg@EduRec under appeal type “Issues while selecting Module”.

 Please contact Yale-NUS Registry at email@example.com so that the office can look into the matter and advise you.

-Please check if the module is offered in this semester via Yale-NUS Canvas Module Brief.
+Please check if the module is offered in this semester via the Yale-NUS Module Brief platform.